19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Telekinesis.md

 You gain the ability to move targets within range using magic for the duration.

 As part of casting the spell or as an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md) on a following [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md), you may move a target no larger than a bear.
-You can move the target 30 feet in any direction.
+You can move the target up to 1 [Zone](../../../../Game%20Procedures/Core%20Procedures/Zone.md) in any direction.

 Throwing the target deals 3d6 [Mythril Damage](../../../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md).